 What's the difference in between a coffee bag and an ESE coffee pod?

-A coffee bag is made to utilize rather of a coffee brewer, it's like a tea bag for coffee-- there's a paper bag that contains ground coffee beans, you put it in a cup of warm water and then remove the bag when the coffee flavors right, essentially.
-ESE coffee pods are for utilize in espresso coffee makers, as a more convenient procedure to putting pre-ground coffee beans in the basket, or grinding your own.
+A coffee bag is brewed to use quite of a coffee brewer, it's like a tea bag for coffee-- there's a paper bag that contains ground coffee beans, you put it in a cup of warm water and then remove the bag when the coffee flavors right, essentially.
+ESE coffee pods are for work with in espresso makers, as a more convenient process to putting pre-ground coffee beans in the basket, or grinding your own.

 Are Nespresso pods the like ESE pods?